lywysocki/Dart-CS330/README.md

 #### Linux
 Directions on getting the Dart SDK on Linux can be found [here](https://dart.dev/get-dart#install)

+#### Text Editor/IDE
+Dart can be written in any text editor; however, IDEs like VS Code, Android Studio, and IntelliJ IDEA can enhance the coding experience.
+Once an IDE is installed, ensure you download any relevant Dart extensions or plugins.
+Personally, I will be using IntelliJ IDEA; for IntelliJ IDEA, a Dart plugin is needed to run Dart projects.

 ### Getting Started
 #### Useful Tutorials: